 In most cases of Wilms tumors involving one kidney and nearly all cases involving both kidneys, the tumors are thought to arise from immature kidney tissue that never developed properly.
 These immature tissues are known as nephrogenic rests.
 It is likely that genetic changes are involved in the presence of nephrogenic rests and that additional genetic changes trigger nephrogenic rests to develop into a tumor.

 Most cases of Wilms tumor are not caused by inherited genetic factors and do not cluster in families.
-Approximately 90 percent of these cancers are due to somatic mutations, which means that the mutations are acquired during a person's lifetime and are present only in the tumor cells.
+Approximately 90 percent of these cancers are due to somatic variants, which means that the variants are acquired during a person's lifetime and are present only in the tumor cells.

-The AMER1 gene is located on the X chromosome (one of the two sex chromosomes), so when Wilms tumor is caused by mutations in this gene, the condition follows an X-linked dominant pattern.
-In females (who have two X chromosomes), a mutation in one of the two copies of the gene in each cell is sufficient to increase a person's chance of developing cancer.
-In males (who have only one X chromosome), a mutation in the only copy of the gene in each cell increases their cancer risk.
+The AMER1 gene is located on the X chromosome (one of the two sex chromosomes), so when Wilms tumor is caused by variants in this gene, the condition follows an X-linked dominant pattern.
+In individuals who have two X chromosomes (typical for females), a variant in one of the two copies of the gene in each cell is sufficient to increase a person's chance of developing cancer.
+In people who have only one X chromosome (typical for males), a variant in the only copy of the gene in each cell increases their cancer risk.